joe-p/algo-edu/resources/en-US/layer_1.md

 * Smart contracts can also send 16 transactions
   * Total of 256 atomic transactions
 * Smart contracts can verify data of transactions in the same group

+---

+# Fees

+* 0.001 ALGO flat-fee for all transactions
+* Can be pooled in atomic transctions
+  * Including inner transactions
+* Fees scale up during congestion
+  * Transaction bytes multiplied by 2<sup>(number of blocks in memory pool)</sup>
+  * Inner transctions always 0.001 ALGO